markuspleijzier/AdultEM/Dendrogram_code/README.md

 <h2>Acknowledgments</h2>
-This code was written by Markus Pleijzier, Drosophila Connectomics WT Team, Department of Zoology, University of Cambridge and by Philipp Schlegel, Drosophila Connectomics WT Team, Department of Zoology, University of Cambridge & Jefferis Lab, Laboratory of Molecular Biology,Cambridge.
+This code was written by Markus Pleijzier, Drosophila Connectomics WT Team, Department of Zoology, University of Cambridge and by Philipp Schlegel, Drosophila Connectomics WT Team, Department of Zoology, University of Cambridge & Jefferis Lab, Laboratory of Molecular Biology, Cambridge.

 This code was used to generate figures 4D and 4F in: